johnpyp/advent-of-code-2019/README.md

 # Advent of Code 2019

-Solutions to advent of code 2019
+Solutions to [Advent of Code 2019](https://adventofcode.com), done in [Crystal](https://crystal-lang.org).

-Solutions could be exactly what was used to submit the solution or edited later to make the code cleaner or done in a different way
+Solutions are often cleaned up post hoc